samuelcaldas/ninjatrader_docs/support/helpguides/nt8/how_do_i_resolve_ninjascript_p.md

 ﻿
 NinjaScript \> Educational Resources \> Tips \> How do I resolve NinjaScript Programming Errors?
 How do I resolve NinjaScript Programming Errors?
 | \<\< [Click to Display Table of Contents](how_do_i_resolve_ninjascript_p.md) \>\> **Navigation:**     [NinjaScript](ninjascript.md) \> [Educational Resources](educational_resources.md) \> [Tips](tips.md) \> How do I resolve NinjaScript Programming Errors? | [Previous page](formatting_numbers.md) [Return to chapter overview](tips.md) [Next page](make_sure_you_have_enough_bars.md) |
 | --- | --- |
 You may come across various situations where your NinjaScript files will not compile.
 This can include situations such as:

-•You are trying to import a NinjaScript Archive File and you receive an error such as "You have custom NinjaScript files on your PC that have programming errors..."
+- You are trying to import a NinjaScript Archive File and you receive an error such as "You have custom NinjaScript files on your PC that have programming errors..."

-•You are new to NinjaScript development and somehow your files will no longer compile
+- You are new to NinjaScript development and somehow your files will no longer compile

 Because importing NinjaScript files requires compilation of your entire NinjaScript library you will first need to resolve the errors to allow for a successful compilation.

 ## 1st Step in Resolving Errors
 1\.Backup NinjaScript files (Tools \> Export \> Backup File, ensure that "NinjaScript Files" is checked and then press the "Export" button) .

 2\.Open the NinjaScript Editor via the menu New \> NinjaScript Editor